courtesy Roberta F.

 Travel to Rijeka in February?
 You bet.
 Mid-February is usually the kick-off for Rijeka's famous Carnival.
 Just like the most famous Carnivals in Rio and Venice, Rijeka's Carnival is fundamentally a Christian celebration that ends on Shrove Tuesday.
 It was once one of the largest Carnival parties in Europe attracting everyone from peasants to Russian counts.
 With the suppression of religion under Marshal Tito, the Carnival tradition died down but since Croatia's independence it's roared back to become Croatia's best party.

 In calculating Carnival dates, you need to know the Christian calendar.
 Figure it this way: Carnival begins four days before Ash Wednesday which falls 46 days before Easter.
-Too tough?
-Here are the Carnival dates for the next ten years:

 The Carnival begins in mid-January on a Tuesday with the raising of the Carnival flag.
 The following Friday there's the Queen's Pageant and the Handing over the City Keys to the master of festivities.